 Nikolaos V. Sahinidis is Swearingen Professor of Chemical Engineering at Carnegie Mellon University.
 He obtained his Ph.D. from Carnegie Mellon in 1990 and joined the faculty at Carnegie Mellon in 2007, after a sixteen-year long career at the University of Illinois at Urbana.
 His research has focused heavily on the development of theory, algorithms, and software for global optimization of mixed-integer nonlinear programs, with applications in X-ray imaging, bioinformatics, and molecular design.
 His BARON global optimization software has found applications in fields ranging from computational chemistry to energy modeling.
-His research activities have been recognized by several awards, including the 2004 INFORMS Computing Society Prize, the 2006 Beale-Orchard-Hays Prize from the Mathematical Programming Society, and the 2010 Computing in Chemical Engineering Award from AIChE, the Constantin Caratheodory Prize in 2015, and the National Award and Gold Medal from the Hellenic Operational Research Society in 2016.
+His research activities have been recognized by several awards, including the 2004 INFORMS Computing Society Prize, the 2006 Beale-Orchard-Hays Prize from the Mathematical Programming Society, the 2010 Computing in Chemical Engineering Award from AIChE, the Constantin Caratheodory Prize in 2015, and the National Award and Gold Medal from the Hellenic Operational Research Society in 2016.

 Jeffrey J. Siirola retired in 2011 as a Technology Fellow at Eastman Chemical Company where he had been for more than 39 years leading a group in process synthesis.
 He now holds half time positions as Professor of Engineering Practice at Purdue University and is affiliated with Carnegie Mellon University as a Distinguished Service Professor of Sustainable Energy Systems.
 Jeff received his Ph.D. from the University of Wisconsin-Madison in 1970.
 His areas of interest include chemical process synthesis, computer-aided conceptual process engineering, design theory and methodology, chemical process development and technology assessment, resource conservation and recovery, sustainable development and growth, carbon management, and chemical engineering education.
 Jeff is Secretary of ABET, and a trustee and past president of CACHE.
 He is a member of the National Academy of Engineering and was the 2005 President of the American Institute of Chemical Engineers.